yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-semidefiniteprogramming.md

 If you want to satisfy a strict inequality, you simply have to define a non-strict inequality with a margin.

-To avoid the zero solution on this homogeneous problem, we constrain the trace of the matrix (Of course, this is not the only way.
-We could have used, e.g., the dehomogenizing constraint \\(P \succeq I \\) instead)
+To avoid the zero solution on this homogeneous problem can for instance add a margin and use \\(P \succeq I \\) (which will give us a strict solution also), or as we do here, constrain the trace of the matrix to dehomogenize the solution.

 ````matlab
 F = [F, trace(P) == 1];